arcadiapage/arcadiapage.github.io/_drafts/why-shadow-work-helped-me-to-find-healing-from-my-infp-burnout.md

 For the sake of my health, I had to sacrifice achievement.
 What will you need to let go of to avoid or heal from burnout?
 Whatever it is, make sure to say goodbye to it with appreciation.
 Burnout always teaches a lesson, even if it's a hard one.

 # Moving Foward from Burnout

 As I'm recovering, I'm looking forward to the life I will build as I get better.
 I will make sure it reflects my updated outlook.
 However, unlike when I was younger, now I know why I was driven to burnout.

 Seeing my shadow has helped me to understand and finally break away from my addiction to work.
-[I no longer equate the admiration earned from achievement with love]().
+[I no longer equate the admiration earned from achievement with love](https://arcadiapage.com/2022-09-30-what-it-s-like-being-an-infp-enneagram-type-3/).

 Realize that you need to be healthy to get things done.
 If you're burned out, you can no longer be of service in a meaningful way.
 So take care of yourself.
 Rest, nap daily, get a massage, take baths, go to bed early, eat healthy foods, and do the inner work.

 Keep notes of any insights you have while working through burnout.
 They have the potential to permanently change your outlook.

+**Any thoughts ?** ✨ **Feel free to let me know what you think via** [**chat or email!**](https://arcadiapage.com/coffee/)